Hikvision ANPR, Part 2

 parse the filename of FTP plate images

-The fastest way (considering I'm not a c# programmer) is to go with option 3, it also means that thanks to a handy utility called incron you don't have to poll the filesystem every x seconds - the filesystem will actually alert your script of a new plate file.
+The fastest way is to go with option 3, it also means that thanks to a handy utility called incron you don't have to poll the filesystem every x seconds - the filesystem will actually alert your script of a new plate file.

 - Linux server (I used a low specced local esx ubuntu 18.04 vm)